-4. The supervisors don't care about you.
-All they care is that the mail is delivered.
+- The supervisors don't care about you.
+All they care about is that the mail is delivered.
 If you take to long, they yell at you.
-I've seen supervisor yell at people to hurry up and get on the street, after the CCA came back from already delivering 8 hours of mail.
+I've seen supervisor yell at people to hurry up and get on the street, after the CCA came back from already delivering eight hours of mail.
 I've seen supervisors make CCA's cry.
-They don't care that it's late, that you haven't seen your kids in a week because you leave for work before they get up, and you come home when their in bed.
+They don't care that it's late, that you haven't seen your kids in a week because you leave for work before they get up, and you come home when they're in bed.
 They don't care that you have worked 13 days in a row or that it's freezing out.
 They don't care that you have a van (which is only set up to be used for walking routes) and they want you to figure out a way to do a mounted route. (which is a driving route) You are not a person to them, you are a machine.

-5. It's so unorganized.
+- It's so unorganized.
 You have to remind your supervisors of things, over and over.
 When you ask for time off, they constantly lose the slip and when they do find it, your time off is always denied.
 My very first check was short, by $300 dollars.
 It took them two months to correct it.
 Also my reimbursement for my hotel and miles, from when I was at the postal academy, that I was supposed to receive within 30 days.
 I didn't get until 4 months later, and that was with constant reminders.

-6. Breaks, what are those?
+- Breaks, what are those?
 Seriously, I worked 14 hour days, booked with so much mail, with so little time limits that I never had time to take a break.
-No ten minute breaks, no lunches.
+No ten-minute breaks, no lunches.
 I was lucky if I had time to eat a granola bar while I drove.
 If you took longer than your supervisor scheduled you, you would get yelled at.
 I had a supervisor who would give you the silent treatment, if you were five minutes over.
-Do they not realize while your on the street, anything could make you go five minutes over . . .
+Do they not realize while you're on the street, anything could make you go five minutes over . . .
 You may need gas, or someone stops you on the street to ask a question.
 I never had time for bathroom breaks, that I ended up getting a UTI.

 My mentor "John" ended up being a terrible mentor.
 I asked him for dog spray.
-He told me he would get it for me, but than never did.
+He told me he would get it for me, but then never did.
 Any time I asked him questions, he didn't know the answer.
 One day I am delivering mail on a driving route.
 I see a note in a mailbox that says, "Leave packages on porch by front door!"
 So I think, well I don't have any packages for this particular address, so I delivered the mail and continued on my way.
 About two hours later, "John" pulls up next to me, honking and tells me to pull over.
 So I do!
 He pulls over in front of me.
-He gets out tells me it's his day off and starts yelling at me, because I didn't pick up his Ebay packages.
+He gets out tells me it's his day off and starts yelling at me, because I didn't pick up his eBay packages.
 He said I delivered mail to his house, where he left a note, to pick up packages by the front door.
 I told him, the note said, "Leave packages on porch by front door."
 Which made me believe if I had packages (which I didn't) to leave them by the front door.
 He gave me this lecture about how to make customer's happy, and right now he is the customer.
 I should've known what the note meant.
 Or I should get out, at every house, even when I am delivering at the road.
-To see if there is out going packages. (right, because he knows darn well, I don't have time for that) He popped open his trunk and handed me the packages.
+To see if there are outgoing packages. (right, because he knows darn well, I don't have time for that) He popped open his trunk and handed me the packages.
 He never admitted he was wrong.
 Needless to say, I never went back to him to ask him for advice or questions.

-Oh the Joy of Christmas and online shoppers!
+Oh, the Joy of Christmas and online shoppers!
 During Christmas season, the CCAs deliver millions of packages each year.
 Beginning as early as October.
-While people reward their regular mail man, with treats, they usually don't leave goodies or gifts for the CCA's that worked their tail off to deliver all their Christmas packages.
+While people reward their regular mailman with treats, they usually don't leave goodies or gifts for the CCA's that worked their tail off to deliver all their Christmas packages.

 Oh the Joy of Sunday Deliveries!

 The one day a week you thought you'd be guaranteed off was Sunday.
 You could make plans, and spend time with family.
 When Christmas season hit, there was such an overflow of packages that we would have to come in on Sunday to do a trip or two.
 With 200 plus packages.
 Just to keep up, during the busy holiday season.
 After the Christmas season, you were allowed to have your Sundays off again.
 That was until they made deals with companies like Amazon.
 Where their packages would be delivered on Sundays.
-So back to working 7 days a week again.
-My favorite thing was when you showed up to people's homes and they looked at you confused, because the mail man shouldn't be out on Sunday.
+So back to working seven days a week again.
+My favorite thing was when you showed up to people's homes and they looked at you confused, because the mailman shouldn't be out on Sunday.
 Then they would tell you, they didn't need you to deliver today, they could've waited until Monday.
 Like you had a choice.

-My last straw!
+My last Straw